 Why is it important to express GNI per capita in purchasing power parity (PPP) international dollars?

-The HDI attempts to make an assessment of 188 diverse countries and territories, with very different price levels.
+The HDI attempts to make an assessment of 189 diverse countries and territories, with very different price levels.
 To compare economic statistics across countries, the data must first be converted into a common currency.
 Unlike market exchange rates, PPP rates of exchange allow this conversion to take account of price differences between countries.
-In that way GNI per capita (PPP $) better reflects people's living standards uniformly.
-In theory, 1 PPP dollar (or international dollar) has the same purchasing power in the domestic economy of a country as US$1 has in the US economy.
+In that way GNI per capita (PPP $) reflects people's living standards comparably across countries.
+In theory, 1 PPP dollar (or international dollar) has the same purchasing power in the domestic economy of a country as $1 (USD) has in the US economy.

-The new PPP values have been introduced in May 2014.
-The latest International Comparison Programme (ICP) Surveys from which the PPPs were calculated, was conducted in 2011.
-It covered 199 economies from all geographical regions and from the OECD.
+The current PPP conversion rates have been introduced in May 2020.
+They were based on the 2017 International Comparison Programme (ICP) Surveys, which covered more than 176 economies from all geographical regions and from the OECD.